eytancanzini/eytancanzini.github.io/content/_index.md

           date_start: '2026-02-10'
           date_end: ''
           description: |2-
               Working as a research & teaching associate in systems and control.
-Part of the Space Instrumentation Lab (SIL), where I work at the intersection of several projects.
+Part of the Space Instrumentation Lab (SIL).

               * Supervising multiple students in fields such as computer vision for manufacturing, dynamics estimation for in-orbit operations and large structure assembly
               * Research looks at physics-informed modelling and analysis of space plasma, theory and application of metamaterials, and robot control